spdustin/nws-api-client-python/README.md

 Type-safe and developer-friendly Python client for the National Weather Service API.

 > [!INFO]
-> This first pass, built with Speakeasy, required changing the "official" NWS OpenAPI spec.
-Deprecated endpoints were removed, a few `anyOf` (various `enum`s)schemas were merged to a single `enum`, and a few other minor changes.
+> The first pass was built with Speakeasy, and I've been making some major quality-of-life adjustments.

 > [!NOTE]
 > The National Weather Service would like to know who is using their API.
 Please include a user agent with all API requests where value = your company name and email (a contactable email address).
 This is the same as the HTTP header 'User-Agent'.
 They'd also like to be able to contact you if there's an issue with your use of the API.